 This quick-to-make and super flavourful bean salad has been a mainstay for me since the start of the stay home order.
 It it made with canned beans and pantry staples, but makes a supremely satisfying lunch.

-This salad relies on a new-to-me discovery: canned mixed beans, sometimes labeled ‘mixed bean salad.’
+This simple delicious quick bean salad relies on a new-to-me discovery: canned mixed beans, sometimes labeled ‘mixed bean salad.’
 I’m sure I am the last to know about this pantry wunderkind, but I’m glad to have been finally introduced.
 Much like a new friend with whom you instantly “click,” these beans have found a spot in my heart.
 A basic mix of at least 4 different types of bean, this style of canned bean is available in several different brands, each a slight variation on the last.
 They are all good.
 I like them because they offer a variety of tastes and textures in a single can, which is perfect for a bean salad.

 Unlike the slightly-too-sweet, one-note bean salad of our childhoods, my salad is garlicky, herbaceous, bracingly flavourful, and loaded with crunch.
 I marinate the drained and rinsed beans with a very flavourful vinaigrette, made more acidic than usual to combat the blandness of the beans.
 Just before eating, I toss in a mixture of chopped vegetables, whatever I happen to have (usually cucumber, tomato, red onion, & radish) and a big handful of chopped lettuce or salad greens.
 Top the salad with fresh herbs or some crumbled feta cheese, and your wonder lunch is ready.